maheshmm7/Sentiment-Analysis-ChatBot/README.md

 ## Project Overview

-This project is a Sentiment Analysis Application developed as part of an internship assignment for Aspireit.
+This project is a Sentiment Analysis Application.
 The application allows users to input text, analyzes the sentiment of the input using a pre-trained model, and visualizes the results through various charts.

 ## Features